Good and Bad Passwords How-To

 case characters.
 "An additional 492 passwords appeared in"

 various dictionaries and lists.
-They did not describe the
+They also said "There was,

 In 1991, Daniel V. Klien did the only comprehensive password